SakancomOrganization/Sakancom/README.md

 # Sakancom
-The project of Software Enginnering Course
+The project of Software Engineering course